 The Andes contains a great number of tropical glaciers and the meltwater they supply is an essential resource for people downstream who depend on it for irrigation and sanitation.
-Therefore, understanding these process, their impacts and implementing adequate science-based adaptation strategies requires an interdisciplinary approach.
+Therefore, understanding these processes, their impacts, and implementing adequate science-based adaptation strategies requires an interdisciplinary approach.
 In this opportunity, this event is organized based on the concept to bring together global change researchers in order to address specific topics of interest to the mountain research community.
-This event is focused on the scope, strengths, and weaknesses of both traditional and innovative survey methods used to study the Andes’ role and dynamics, and glacier retreat, and to identify future research priorities.
-The main work package will be state-of-the-art on the Knowledge-Based Glacier Retreat impacts in the Andes Mountain Range based on researchers’ experiences, and past and current projects.
+The main work package will be state-of-the-art on the Knowledge-Based Glacier Retreat impacts in the Andes Chain.

 Glaciers are a major source of freshwater, particularly in tropical and subtropical regions, because they balance the temporal variability in the streamflow of mountain rivers.
 However, glacier shrinkage on the water security of mountains and downstream lowlands is induced by climate change impacts, generating important challenges in terms of water security and the socio-economic vulnerability of its population.

 Provost, University of Engineering and Technology - UTEC, PE.
 RA: Landscape Risk Assessment, geomorphology in glaciers, and high mountain systems.

 Associate Professor, School of Geography, University of Leeds, UK.
 RA: Dynamics of mountain glaciers, evolution of glacial and alpine environments.